 *The guide below details instructions on adding international keyboards in Windows 10.
 For instructions on adding international keyboards in Windows 7, please visit the Microsoft Support Page.

-- Go to Start and type in Control Panel in the search bar.
-When it shows up, open it.
+- To avoid typing shortcut codes, the easiest way to type special characters in other languages is to add an international keyboard.
+Go to Start and type in Control Panel in the search bar.
+When it shows up, double-click to open it.

 - Under Clock, Language, and Region, click on Change input methods.